mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 Our general approach we introduced so far is as follows:

 1. Split the data into train and test data
-2. Perform parameter optimization and algorithm training on the *training* data
+2. Perform parameter optimization and algorithm training on the *train* data
 3. Apply the optimized algorithm instance to the *test* data and calculate performance parameters.

 Note that this is a **general** approach and Step 2 can be substituted with any of the optimization approaches we learned about above.

-In general this way of evaluating is totally fine, but, like with the *validation* set before, if we do not have enough data, our reported performance might depend on the random split we performed.
+In general this way of evaluating is totally fine, but, like with the *validation* set before, if we do not have enough data, our reported performance might depend on the random split we performed in step 1.
 In return, our approach could actually be better or worse on real world data.
-Therefore, to get a more robust (but in general slightly pessimistic) performance value, we can repeat the evaluation multiple times with different train-test splits.
+Therefore, to get a more robust (but in general slightly pessimistic) performance estimate, we can repeat the evaluation multiple times with different train-test splits.
 Aka, we perform a cross-validation.
-This simply means, we repeat our evaluation workflow in a loop while changing out the train and test split in Step 1 in each loop.
+This simply means, we repeat our evaluation workflow in a loop while changing out the train and test split in step 1 in each iteration.
 The final performance we will report the mean over all cross-validation folds.

 .. note::